bhanurekha567/Team-03-MRP/README.md

 -  Power BI dashboard for visual insights and summaries
 -  Highlights areas for improvement to boost job readiness
 -  Includes video walkthrough (coming soon)
+## Contributing

+We welcome contributions from team members and collaborators!

+If you'd like to improve this project, feel free to:

+- Fork the repository
+- Create a new branch
+- Make your changes
+- Submit a pull request (PR)

+For major changes, please open an issue first to discuss your ideas.